 Whether your goal is online security and privacy, or the ability to unblock websites and stream content from around the world, a VPN (virtual private network) is indispensable.
 But there are hundreds of VPNs on the market these days.
-How do you find the VPN that is best for your specific needs?
+The competition is fierce, and some companies will do almost anything to get an edge.

+That's where we come in.
 We aim to provide you with independent advice from people who have years of experience using, testing, and writing about VPNs and other security and privacy topics.
-So let's get right to it.
+Just as important, we are not beholden to anyone.
+We don't accept ads, and we aren't secretly on the payroll of any VPN service.
+We'll give you the straight story on every VPN (or any other product) that we talk about.
+Let's do this.

 The common VPN failures

-In our many combined years reviewing and testing VPNs, we’ve found that many of them display similar failure modes.
+In our many combined years reviewing and testing Virtual Private Networks (VPNs), we’ve found that most VPNs display similar failure modes.
 Here are the three most common VPN failures we see:

 The best VPN services of 2022